biolink/biolink-model/docs/decreases_localization_of.md

-# Slot: decreases localization of
+# Type: decreases localization of

 holds between two molecular entities where the action or effect of one decreases the proper localization of the other within a system of interest

 URI: [biolink:decreases_localization_of](https://w3id.org/biolink/vocab/decreases_localization_of)

 ## Domain and Range